 ELIZABETH MORSTATTER: A retired social worker, Elizabeth is fantastic with students as well as reading the dogs.
 Her years of experience have included training an Airedale and Poodle, but her breed of choice is Spinone Italiano.
 She had one of the first female Champion/Master Hunter Spinone’s in the history of the breed.
 Elizabeth not only helps with the Rally and Novice classes , she competes in breed, Rally and Obedience to bring a balanced view in her training.
 Elizabeth is also an evaluator for the American Kennel Club’s Canine Good Citizen test.

 ANGELA PLEAT: Angie started out just wanting a nicely behaved dog when she first came with her Rottweiler.
-She got hooked on training and has now titled a Rottweiler, German Shepherd Dog, All-American as well as her Labradors in Agility, Rally and Obedience, including advance titles in all three venues.
+She got hooked on training and has now titled a Rottweiler, a German Shepherd Dog, and an All-American as well as her Labradors in Agility, Rally and Obedience, including advanced titles in all three venues.
 Angie is certified through NADOI (National Association of Dog Obedience Instructors) and is an evaluator for the American Kennel Club’s Canine Good Citizen test.

 SU LINDSEY: Now a retired vet tech, Su has been training and competing for many years in field work, Obedience, and Rally as well as conformation.
 She also used to breed Bulldogs as well as show them in breed and Obedience.
 She now has Spinone Italianos.

 LINDA DAVIS: Linda has a keen eye for dogs and their behavior.
 She helps with Beginner classes and also brings years of experience along with having trained Norwegian Elkhound, German Shepherd Dog and Belgian Sheepdog.
 She also has competed in Rally and Obedience earning advance titles in each.